Grand National: Sponsorship

 Since 1984 it has been sponsored by 5 different companies.

 Popular culture

+In the 1944 movie National Velvet, Elizabeth Taylor plays a young girl who dreams of riding her horse in the Grand National.
+The movie, which also features Mickey Rooney, won 2 Oscars.

 The race features in the 2010 Jilly Cooper novel Jump!, where female jockey Amber Lloyd-Foxe rides the winning horse, Mrs Wilkinson, to victory.